Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Evolve Series

 The flagship Cobham device is the "Evolve" series, notably the Evolve 4-Nimbus active interceptor.
 The Nimbus is a suitcase-sized system that can trick phones onto 2G/3G, perform geo-location, and intercept communications (SMS, voice) with the appropriate modules.
+Designed for field operatives, the Nimbus offers exceptional mobility while maintaining powerful capabilities.
+Its modular architecture allows agencies to customize functionality based on mission requirements, from simple IMSI collection to full content interception.
+The system features an intuitive touchscreen interface that requires minimal training, making it accessible to non-technical personnel.

 GSM-XPZ